 What we now know as Black Friday is the day after Thanksgiving in the USA.
 It’s the day when retailers offer huge discounts and people flood the shops in order to grab the best deal they can.
-Black Friday also marks the start of the Christmas shopping season.
+Also marking the start of the Christmas shopping season.

-This year’s Black Friday (2017) will take place on 24th of November.
+Black Friday always takes place on the last Friday of the month of November, and is a day of huge retail discounts.
 Although, it’s a common practice for shops to drop their prices a few days earlier.
 Thus, increasing their profits by implementing clever marketing strategies.

-The most common understanding of Black Friday will get its meaning many years later, but it’s worth noting some of the common misconceptions, (and the story is quite interesting, so there’s that too).
+The most common understanding of the meaning of Black Friday happened many years later, but it’s worth noting some of the common misconceptions in history, (plus the story is quite interesting, so there’s that too).

 Jay Gould and Jim Fisk, 1869—The Gold Ring—